 Your doctor will determine the total amount of Botox that’s right for you.
 This will be divided into multiple injections for the affected muscle or muscles.

-The average Botox dose for cervical dystonia in clinical studies was 236 units, given over the course of multiple injections to affected muscles.
+The average Botox dose for cervical dystonia in clinical trials was 236 units, given over the course of multiple injections to affected muscles.
 Usually, your doctor will start you on a low dose, which they may increase, depending on how your body responds.

 Note: In addition to treating cervical dystonia, Botox has other uses.
 Keep in mind that the drug’s dosage may differ with these other uses.
 To learn more, talk with your doctor.